Shuffle sat back from his workbench and Generic prescription viagra rubbed his eyes.

 The curved edge of the blade tugged urgently at the underside of her skin as he swept his hand across the side of her neck.
 If her heart had still been pumping, blood would have obscured his view, but she was just dead enough for him to cut with precision and not so long dead that her skin had lost its feeling of life.

 Each line he drew formed one side of a shape.
 A pattern he could see while she had still been dressed and breathing.
-A vivid lattice of white and rose and Diflucan sale purple and red.
+A vivid lattice of white and rose and Order generic viagra purple and red.
 Human marquetry – just walking around, blithely breathing in and out, in and out, waiting for the form of the art to be discovered.
 Blind to its own role in the production.

 He worked quickly and yet with great care.
 It was the early hours of Sunday morning but he did not have the advantage of darkness as his cloak – that was reserved for the hackers.
 He needed bright light so he could clearly see the next line, the grain of the muscle under her skin, the overall design taking form.